AtlasPublicPolicy/charging-use-spec/glossary.md

 Throughout the specification, the following terms are used as defined below
  - **Charging** - When energy is flowing between the charging station and the vehicle.
  - **Connector** - The physical plug/coupler configuration - either standards-based or proprietary.
- - **Data Aggregator** - The entity tasked with collecting, processing, and reporting on the charging use data.
-May be the Program Administrator or a third party.

  - **Data Provider** - The organization that collects and maintains charging use data.
 May be the Obligated Party or a third party vendor.
  - **Disadvantaged Community (DAC)** - Area typically identified by low-income, historic underinvestment, pollution burdened, or other indicators depending on the jurisdiction.
  - **Idling** - When a vehicle is plugged into a charger but not receiving power.
 May include time before, after, or between active charging periods.
  - **Network** - Charging Network Service Provider.
- - **Obligated Party** - The organization responsible for meeting data collection and provisioning requirements.
-Usually the program funding recipient.
  - **Port** - The individual plug or coupler that physically interfaces with a single vehicle in a one-to-one connection to deliver charge.
 Ports may be one of any connector types.
- - **Program Administrator** - The organization that manages the charging station deployment program through which station deployments receive funding.
-Usually a government agency, electric utility, or an agent thereof.
  - **Program** - Charger deployment program such as grants, rebates, or direct installation managed by the Program Administrator
  - **Project** - Collection of one or more stations at one or more sites that are attached to the same funding/rebate application or direct installation deployment.
 Project is defined by the Program Administrator.
  - **Reporting Period** - the program-defined time interval over which data is reported.
 The reporting period defines the frequency of data collection (e.g. monthly, quarterly, biannually)